If there is one area where humanity’s fundamental shame is glaringly obvious, it’s sexual dysfunction. Take a look at the following statistics:

 It’s important to realise that the ego does this as a defence mechanism.
 It knows that sexual impulses are historically highly dangerous.
 Consequently, it fears that if they are expressed they will result in punishment, banishment or even death.
 However, sexual repression is increasingly failing results in the sometimes tragically damaged expressions of sexuality seen in these cases.

 These, however, are just some of the most extreme examples.
-All cases of sexual dysfunction and everyday sexism are simply watered-down versions of the same process.
+All cases of sexual dysfunction and everyday sexism are simply watered-down versions of the same shame-based process.